semgrep/semgrep-docs/docs/faq.md

 The Semgrep Pro Rules are proprietary and cannot be redistributed without explicit license from Semgrep, Inc. For more information, please contact partners@semgrep.com.

-### Contacting r2c support
+### Contacting Semgrep support

-All users can contact r2c support.
-Regardless if you are free tier or paid tier user, reach our support through the [r2c Community Slack](https://r2c.dev/slack).
+All users can contact Semgrep support.
+Regardless if you are free tier or paid tier user, reach our support through the [Semgrep Community Slack](https://semgrep.slack.com/).
 Semgrep Team tier customers receive 8\*5 email/phone/Slack support with committed SLAs.
 See [Support](../support/) for more details.

 ### Embedding the Playground in my website or blog post